If you have a question about studying English at Regent’s, we may have answered it here. For more information, please get in touch via email.

 How many weeks do I need to learn English to pass the IELTS or Pre-Sessional Course?

 When students submit an application, we usually require an English certificate.
-If they don’t have a certificate, we offer a quick chat (on Skype) with our Director of Studies.
+If they don’t have a certificate, we offer a quick chat (via Zoom or Skype) with our Director of Studies.
 This is an informal chat which lasts usually 15 minutes.
 Either the certificate or the chat will allow us to decide how many weeks you need to study to pass the exam.

 In addition, regular progress tests and mock exams take place throughout your course.
 Teachers give continuous feedback on students’ progress.
 There are also regular one-to-one tutorials which give students the opportunity to revise their learning goals, discuss their strengths and areas for improvement and the date of the exam.